2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Common grade 2018-D Sacagawea Dollars in MS-63 to MS-65 conditions trade for minimal premiums of $2–$7 above face value, reflecting the coins’ widespread availability in mint-sealed rolls and collector sets.

-MS-66 examples command $9 depending on surface quality and strike characteristics, while MS-67 specimens around $22 based on eye appeal and position variety, with only 151 examples certified at the MS-67 level by authoritative institutions as of recent population reports.
+MS-66 examples command around $9 depending on surface quality and strike characteristics, while MS-67 specimens fetch approximately $22 based on eye appeal and position variety.
+As of recent population reports, only 151 examples have been certified at the MS-67 level by PCGS and NGC combined — making these coins significantly scarcer than their low mint-state counterparts.

 2018-D Native American Position A Sacagawea Dollar Price/Grade Chart